ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   specification in all cases where this can be done safely.
 NOTE: While the plugin technically allows some modifications, because of a problem with the resolver this cannot be used right now (see [limitations](https://www.libelektra.org/plugins/specload)).

+### Ini

+- new formatting is introduced --> instead of having whitespaces around '=' now the whitespaces are not allowed anymore example of old formatting:	key1 = value1 example of new formatting:  key1=value1

+	. _(Oleksandr Shabelnyk)_

 ## Libraries

 The text below summarizes updates to the [C (and C++)-based libraries](https://www.libelektra.org/libraries/readme) of Elektra.